hansake/Z180_Computer/README.md

 ## Testing the Z180 computer board

 Sofar only some very simple test are run on this board.
-The AVR CPU is blinking one LED and the Z180 CPU is blinking another LED.
+The AVR CPU is blinking one LED and outputs text on the serial port.

+The Z180 CPU is blinking another LED and outputs text on serial port 0 and 1.
+The test program also recieves any character input on the serial ports.